Backup schedules

 This is especially useful for heating where you want both optimization and fault tolerance.

-How do I enable offline scheduling?
+How do I enable backup schedules?

 Open device settings